madhurimarawat/Semester-Notes/7 SEMESTER/Management Information System/README.md

 - **HTML-styled visual tables** for concept clarity
 - **PNG versions** for easy preview and sharing

+Visit the individual week folders to view the full collection of tables and diagrams.

 ---

-## Lecture Notes

-These notes were carefully crafted to condense and simplify the core content of each week.
-They include:

-- Summarized concepts and frameworks
-- Business models and real-world applications
-- Custom visuals that aid learning and recall

-The notes reflect a learner’s perspective and aim to make MIS easier to grasp, whether you're revising or exploring the subject for the first time.

----

-## Additional Tables and Visuals
+## Tables and Visuals

-To complement the lecture notes, I created **vibrant, structured tables and diagrams**—available as both HTML and PNG files—to visually represent complex ideas.
-Here are some featured examples:
+Each visual is thoughtfully designed to simplify and clarify key MIS concepts.
+Below is a complete collection of all the tables and diagrams for quick reference.
+👉 Visit the respective folders to access the HTML versions and explore the full set in detail.

+### Week 7

-### Week 7: Delivery Models
+### Delivery Models

 <img src="Week 7/Notes/Delivery Models.png" alt="Delivery Models">